NEVTIK-org/e-Commerce-Scraper/README.md

 # E-Commerce Scraping
-The result will saved with csv or xlsx format.
+The result will saved in csv or xlsx format.

 Intendeed for education purpose